ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ![HerokuToGit](Images/HerokuConnectToGit.png)

 After connecting, click "Deploy Branch" in the "Manual Deploy" section at the bottom of the page.
 Wait until it has finished deploying.
-When deployment is finished, navigate to the top of the page and click "Open app" to see the result!
+When the deployment is finished, navigate to the top of the page and click "Open app" to see the result!

 ## DigitalOcean App Platform